IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 *CEDAW General Recommendation 25* says:

 > As steps are being taken to eliminate discrimination against women, women's needs may change or disappear, or become the needs of both women and men.
-Thus, **continuous monitoring of laws, programmes and practices directed at the achievement of women's de facto or substantive equality is needed so as to avoid a perpetuation of non-identical treatment that may no longer be warranted**.^[CEDAW General Recommendation 25]
+Thus, **continuous monitoring of laws, programmes and practices directed at the achievement of women's de facto or substantive equality is needed so as to avoid a perpetuation of non-identical treatment that may no longer be warranted**.\[8]

 Temporary special measures must: